wadefagen/datasets/gpa/README.md

 The source of the data in this dataset is from:

+- Starting with Summer 2025, the data was provided as a public document from Division of Management Information (DMI).
 - Starting with Spring 2025, the data is provided as a service from [Illinois Student Council](https://isc.illinois.edu/).  *(A special thanks to Hunter Farnham and the Senate Committee on Educational Policy for empowering ISC to enable greater access to campus GPA data.)*
 - Data prior to Spring 2025 was released in response to FOIA requests.